Warning notification:Warning

 Activities to try

-Sing action songs and nursery rhymes with your toddler.
-Repeat the same songs and go slowly, so that your toddler can become familiar with the rhythm.
+Sing songs and nursery rhymes with your toddler.
+Repeat the same songs so that your toddler can become familiar with the rhythm and words.

 “This little piggy went to the market...” is a fun rhyme to sing during nappy change or after bath time.
-When your toddler starts using their first words, try leaving out the last word of the rhyme for your toddler to say, for example: “They all fall…”
+When your toddler starts using their first words, try pausing before the last word of the rhyme for your toddler to fill the blank!
+“A tissue, a tissue, we all fall…”

 Books